 Dean Elkin is a nationally recognized expert in bar exam preparation.
 He is the author of several books and articles on bar exam preparation and teaches Fundamental Skills for the Bar Examination each spring semester.
 The summer after graduation is filled with intense studying for the bar exam and Dean Elkin meets with students every day to help them prepare for the most important exam in a lawyer’s lifetime.
 Dean Elkin also provides one-on-one counseling to design a bar study plan and discuss best practices for bar exam success.

-Dean Elkin is located in Room 307D and you may reach him by email at email@example.com.
+Dean Elkin is located in Office 208A in the Katz Building and you may reach him by email at firstname.lastname@example.org.
 He is interested in meeting with all students interested in enhancing their academic performance.
 His office houses a lending library with study aids such as commercial outlines, flashcards, and practice questions for each required course and many electives.
 The best way to prepare for law school exams is by “doing” law schools exams and Dean Elkin will provide you with sample questions and review your answer.

 Penn State Law offers a peer tutoring program as part of our effort to ensure academic success.
 Tutoring services are available at no cost to first year law students in Torts, Criminal Law, Civil Procedure, Property, Contracts, Constitutional Law, and Criminal Procedure.
 Tutors are second and third year law students who have demonstrated a high level of competence in these courses.